Bolillo

 A bolillo ([boˈliʝo]) (in Mexico) or pan francés (in Central America) (meaning "French bread") is a type of savory bread made in Mexico and Central America.
 It is a variation of the baguette, but shorter in length and is often baked in a stone oven.
 Brought to Mexico City in the 1860s by Emperor Maximilian's troupe of cooks, its use quickly spread throughout the country.

-It is roughly 15 cm long, in the shape of an ovoid, with a crunchy crust and a soft inside known as migajón ([miɣaˈxon]).
+It is roughly 15 cm long, in the shape of an ovoid (similar to an American football), with a crunchy crust and a soft inside known as migajón ([miɣaˈxon]).
 It is the main ingredient for tortas and molletes.
 It has a slash on top made with a slashing tool or bread lame, which permits the exhaust of steam and the expansion of bread without stressing its skin.
-A variation of the bolillo is the 'telera', which is very similar, but in this case, is usually softer and as a current trend sweeter.
 Other variations include bolillos made of alternate ingredients such as whole wheat, wheat germ, or flax.

-Names

-The bolillo is a variation of the baguette, and thus often has names in the local language reflecting this.
-In Guadalajara and Sonora, they are called birotes which are often made with sourdough.
-In northern Mexico, they are known both as bolillos and pan blanco, whereas in northeast Mexico it is known as pan francés.
-In Sinaloa, they are called torcido and birote.
-In Central America, especially in El Salvador, it is also known as pan francés and in Guatemala it is known as pirujo.
-In Panama, a similar but longer type of bread is known as flauta (flute) while pan francés refers to the thinner, crustier French baguette.
-In Brazil, a similar bread is made and known as pão francês or pão de sal ("bread of salt").
-In the Philippines, another similar baguette-derived bread is known as pan de sal (also "bread of salt").

 Uses

 The bolillo is the typical bun used for Sonoran hot dogs.